acrolinx/platform-api/README.md

 ## FAQ / Questions and Answers

 * What about Authentication?
 SSO?
-    + Authentication is done either via an API Token or via Acrolinx sign-in.
+    + Authentication is done either via an API Token or via the Acrolinx sign-in.
       Acrolinx sign-in supports different SSO methods using PingFederate.
 * Can you get the dashboard or the content report as JSON as well?
     + The analytics results aren’t available as JSON.